s5003597/Quantum-Chess/README.md

 A projected which started in 2016/2017.
 My first programming project written in visual basic, a chess game with additional features that try to mimic quantum mechanics.
 This project has been writted in OOP.

-This chess game also includes standard rules, except for like 'en ppasent'.
+This chess game also includes standard rules, except for en pasent and castling.

 Controls:
   - left click to move